maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

 * The `add_node` and `want_to_add` methods are modified so that we always add/want a node if its bucket does not yet have `BUCKET_SIZE` entries.
 * The `target_nodes` function is modified (and used in routing accordingly) so that only the source node of a message sends `PARALLELISM` copies of it.
-Apart from that, each node relays every copy of the message that it receives, and up to `PARALLELISM` copies.
+* Apart from that, each node relays every copy of the message that it receives, and up to `PARALLELISM` copies.
+* As an exception to the previous point: Any message sent to a group that the current node belongs to is relayed to the `GROUP_SIZE - 1` nodes closest to the target.
 * The `is_close` method returns whether there are fewer than `GROUP_SIZE` nodes in the routing table which are closer to the target than `self`.